emmawalshdev/kaytea_art/README.md

   - A user will be able to input personal details such as contact and shipping details.
 This will be stored in the database.
   - if the user forgets their password, they will have the choice to reset it via an email link.

-* A webiste contact form
+* A website contact form
-  - This will allow users to contact the business owner.
-A message subject can be selected on the form, which lets the receiver know the topic of contact.
-  - The form will include a dropdown field called 'subject of message'.

 * An online store selling original artwork, prints and gifts
-  - After speaking with the owner, the categories will be original artwork, prints and greeting cards.
-Once the product database builds, we will consider creating the gifts category.
+  - The categories will be:
+    - original artwork,
+    - prints
+    - greeting cards.
   - Within each category the user will be able to sort by price or easily switch categories.
   - Adding/editing and removing items from the shopping cart will be possible.
   - If the user is logged in, any saved shipping details will autofill at the checkout.
   - A fully secure checkout process will be in place, using Stripe.
-  - Shipping will be at the standard fee of €4.99.
-Orders above €50 will inlude free shipping.
+  - Orders above €50 will inlude free shipping.

 * Descriptive product pages
   - The template will include the following information:
     - Images
     - Canvas size
     - Media
-    - In stock or out of stock statement.
-I will not be adding the stock level.
-As the product is fine art, it is not produced in large volumes (sometimes it is a once off piece)
+    - Out of stock message (if applicable)
   - Product reviews

 * An about page
   - This will be focused on introducing the artist and their work.
-  - As the focus will be on promoting contact, a 'contact me' block will be incoporated into this page.
+  - As the focus will be on promoting contact, a 'contact me' button will be added to this page.

 * A Blog
   - The business owner will be able to upload new content, edit and/or delete existing content.
-  - Users will be able to add comments.
+  - Logged in users will be able to add comments.
-  - A pop up effect will be present on each image revealing the tite, canvas size and media used.

-* A Pet commision contact service that generates a quote which the user can review and submit
+* A Pet commision contact service
-  - The user can upload an image and must then select the desired canvas size, media and confirm the number of pets in the picture.
-Based on the selection, a custom quote is generated.
+  - The user can fill out the form and the admin will be in contact.
-  - The quote would be calculated based on the number of pets (max 3 pets) in an image and the canvas size.
-  - The request can then be sent by the user.
-If submitted, it will be sent to the shop owner for review.
-  - The shop owner retains the right to accept or decline the quote.
-(The request may be declined due to poor image quality).
-  - No payment is immediately taken.
-The business owner has stressed that chatting to the client is important in the pet commission service, so for now, we will not be allowing payment to take place over the webiste.
-The focus will be on providing an reliable quote and initializing a conversation.

 #### Out of scope

 The following features have not been included in the first rollout of this project.
 At this time, the focus will be on launching the webshop with the most fundamental features covered.

 * Online payment for commissions
-* Optimised layout for the checkout process - this will not be very sophisticated in this release.
+* Product filtering by rating
 * Discount code and voucher capabilities
-* Video demos for products
+* Cart counter - showing number of items in cart instead of the cart cost
+* Automatic deduction of product stock (upon sale)
 * Abandoned cart recovery
-* Integrated blog
 * Integrated Social media share buttons on product pages
 * Personalised product recommendations for users